bdevel/event-correlation-mock-generator/README.md

 # Event Correlation Mock Data Generator
 Generates a dataset for use in determining event correlation.

+Also could be called an "agent simulator" as you can describe how an agent behaves during the day and reacts to certain events.
+Events can trigger other events.

 See `demos/daily.rb` to see syntax for chained events.

-`core_ext.rb` is worth incorperating.